turingschool/try-turing/backend-online/what-is-bee/index.md

 Consider a popular website like Amazon.
 When we view an Amazon page, what are the parts we actually care about?
 Why did we come here in the first place?

 In the screenshot below, the pink boxes represent examples of **dynamic data** that had to be stored somewhere.
-That "somewhere" is what backend programming is concerned with.
+That "somewhere" is what back-end programming is concerned with.

 <img src="{{ site.url }}/assets/images/amazon.png" alt="Amazon.com screenshot">